Md-Emon-Hasan/Data-Science-Mastery/Metrics and Accuracy/Text..md

 - **Imbalanced Data**: Use precision, recall, F1, or ROC-AUC instead of accuracy.
 - **Overfitting**: Use regularization, cross-validation, or simpler models.
 - **Underfitting**: Use more complex models or ensure data has relevant features.

-Let me know if you need examples or further details!